abluenautilus/ProteusDaisyPatchInit/README.md

 ### Controls

-**CV_1: Length** - Sets the sequence length from 1 to 32 steps.
+**Knob CV_1: Length** - Sets the sequence length from 1 to 32 steps.
 You can change the sequence length on the fly without disturbing the melody.
 For instance, you can make it shorter and then longer again without changing the underlying melody.
 There is always a 32 step sequence in memory whether you are looping the whole thing or not.

-**CV_2: Density** - This controls the density of the melodies.
+**Knob CV_2: Density** - This controls the density of the melodies.
 As you turn this knob towards 100, the probability of rest notes decreases to 0 and all the steps will be filled with notes.
 Density is changed dynamically; every time the parameter changes, each note's probabilty of becoming a rest is independently re-calculated according to this parameter.

-**CV_3: Scale** - Sets the scale that notes are drawn from.
+**Knob CV_3: Scale** - Sets the scale that notes are drawn from.
 Currently scales are, from clockwise to counter-clockwise:
 Major
 Natural Minor
 Harmonic Minor